ngiann/GaussianVariationalInference.jl/docs/src/index.md

 contour!(x, x, map(x -> pdf(q,(collect(x))), Iterators.product(x, x))', color="red", alpha=0.2)
 ```

 A plot similar to the one below should appear.
+The filled blue contours correspond to the distribution being approximated, here the exponentiated `logp`, and the red contours correspond to the produced Gaussian approximation `q`.

 ![exampleproblem1](exampleproblem1.png)

 Options `S` above specifies the number of samples to use in order to approximate the ELBO (see [Technical description](@ref)), i.e. the objective that which maximised produces the best Gaussian approximation.
 The higher the value of `S` is set, the better the approximation of the ELBO, however, at a higher computational cost.
-The lower the value of `S` is set, the faster the method, but risking a poorer approximation of the ELBO.
+The lower the value of `S` is set, the faster the method, but the poorer the approximation of the ELBO.
+Options `iterations` specifies the number of iterations that the internal optimiser is run when maximising the ELBO.
+Option `show_every` specifies how often the progress of the ELBO maximisation should be reported.